 Since the first time I tried this recipe toward the end of the summer, I’ve made it at least six(!!) times.
-I‘ve tried different variations on spaghetti squash (baked lasagna-style, with meat sauce, etc.) and this is my favorite version I’ve tried.The first time I made these spaghetti squash burrito bowls was when I was cooking with my friend Riley.
+I‘ve tried different variations on spaghetti squash (baked lasagna-style, with meat sauce, etc.) and this is my favorite version I’ve tried.The first time I made this Mexican spaghetti squash was when I was cooking with my friend Riley.
 We had a sleepover while I was house-sitting this summer, and and it would’ve felt just like middle/high school…except for the fact that 1) she came over after we both got off work 2) we didn’t stay up crazy late 3) we woke up the next morning to go to work and 4) we cooked dinner (this recipe!) together like adults.

 But other than that, exactly like the old days!
 There was a lot of laughing and good talks, which I guess is the whole point of a sleepover anyway, even if we didn’t stay up and try to pull an all-nighter before our 6 a.m. alarms sounded.So, I got this recipe idea from my sister, who makes these for her husband and herself all of the time.
 The sautéed veggies, lots of melted cheese, and mild-tasting squash come together to create this delicious stuffed spaghetti squash burrito bowls.